redreamality/awesome-manus/README.md

 - [ResearchGPT](https://github.com/mukulpatnaik/researchgpt) - Academic research assistant agent
 - [AutoPR](https://github.com/irgolic/AutoPR) - Automated pull request generation agent

+## MISC

+- [awesome-manus-replay](https://github.com/agenaiguy/awesome-manus-replay) Manus Replay is a feature that allows users to view and replay the process by which Manus executes tasks.
+This functionality enables users to understand how Manus approaches specific tasks, including its thought processes and the steps it takes.
+This serves as a valuable learning tool for users, helping them comprehend the workings and decision-making processes of the AI agent.

 ## Contributing

 Contributions welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request at [https://github.com/redreamality/awesome-manus](https://github.com/redreamality/awesome-manus).
-This list will also be exhibited in https://redreamality.com/blog/awesome-manus-like-projects/
+This list will also be exhibited in [https://redreamality.com/blog/awesome-manus-like-projects/](https://github.com/redreamality/awesome-manus)

 ## License